Professor, Biodesign Virginia G. Piper Center for Personalized Diagnostics

-Karen Anderson is an associate professor at the Biodesign Institute at Arizona State University’s Virginia G. Piper Center for Personalized Diagnostics and ASU’s School of Life Sciences.
+Karen Anderson is a professor at the Biodesign Institute at Arizona State University’s Virginia G. Piper Center for Personalized Diagnostics and ASU’s School of Life Sciences.
 She is also a medical oncologist and an associate professor of medicine at Mayo Clinic Arizona.

 Anderson is focused on understanding how the immune response can be used to detect and alter cancer development.
 To create an effective cancer immunotherapy, Anderson’s team identifies target antigens and pushes scientific understanding of the mechanisms of immune regulation that limit effective immunotherapy.